Dorian Leigh: Life after modeling

 After Kim's death, Dorian lived in Pound Ridge, New York, where she made pâtés for delicatessens and specialty food shops, according to a profile in The New York Times by Enid Nemy.
-She also worked with Martha Stewart in the early 1980s.

-Dorian wrote two cookbooks, Pancakes: From Flapjacks to Crepes (1987) and Doughnuts: Over 3 Dozen Crullers, Fritters and Other Treats (1994) at the age of 77.
+She also worked with Martha Stewart in the early 1980s and wrote two cookbooks, Pancakes: From Flapjacks to Crepes (1987) and Doughnuts: Over 3 Dozen Crullers, Fritters and Other Treats (1994) at the age of 77.

 Autobiography

 In 1980, Dorian published an autobiography, The Girl Who Had Everything (Doubleday).

 According to Dorian, she wrote her autobiography for her late son: "I really wrote it for Kim, who will never read it.
 But perhaps other Kims and their parents may learn from my unhappy experiences".

 Death

-Dorian died in a Falls Church, Virginia nursing home from Alzheimer's disease at the age of 91 in 2008.
-In her obituary, her first son, T.L.
+Dorian died in a Falls Church, Virginia, nursing home from Alzheimer's disease at the age of 91 in 2008.
+In her obituary, her first son, Thomas Lofton (T.L.)
 Hawkins, reminisced about his mother's famous "Fire and Ice" photograph.

-Dorian was survived by three of her five children: Son Thomas ("T.L.")
-Lofton, who later married Kristie Miller, daughter of Ruth Elizabeth McCormick, daughters Young Eve and Miranda Olga.
-Dorian's son Blaise (Kim) and daughter Marsha Lynn pre-deceased her.
+Dorian was survived by three of her five children: son T.L., who later married Kristie Miller, daughter of Ruth Elizabeth McCormick, and daughters Young Eve and Miranda Olga.
+Dorian's son Blaise (Kim) and daughter Marsha Lynn predeceased her.
 She was also survived by several grandchildren and one remaining Parker sister, Florian, who died at the age of 92 in 2010.